Panaca Spring

 Signed: No

-Other resources will tell you this marker is, "Located on the County road, one mile north of Panaca, Nevada".
-Well, at one time it was.
-"1 mile" actually meant Panaca Spring.
-In truth, the spring was a great location, especially when you factor in that most desert springs throughout Nevada have restricted access in one way or another.
-Well in this case, Panaca Spring is a public site accessible on a good dirt road (Fifth Street) north of town.
-The spring itself is lovely and swimming and camping are popular activities here, as evident by the rope swing, numerous fire rings, picnic table, and litter barrel.
-This hole, proudly claimed by Panaca locals, might more or less lead to the reason why the marker was removed in the first place.
+"1 mile" actually meant Panaca Spring, which itself was a great location!
+This is especially true when you factor in that most desert springs throughout Nevada are either off-limits to the public or have very restricted access.
+Panaca Spring is a lovely, natural swimming hole accessible on a good dirt road (Fifth Street) just north of town.
+As evident by the rope swing, numerous fire rings, picnic table, and a litter barrel. "the hole," as proudly claimed by the locals, might more or less lead to the reason why the marker was removed in the first place.

 Exact Description: